 Positive biases provide us with the illusion that we are tolerant, loving people.
 In fact, these positive biases are just the flip side of negative ideas and beliefs.
 They can be just as destructive to workplace relationships.

-A positive bias can trick us into thinking we have no problems.
+This type of bias can trick us into thinking we have no problems.
 Unfortunately, any kind of bias can have an impact on the way we work.

 Biases work in a number of different ways: